eisaarice/boolean-algebraic-calculator/README.md

 Upon a prompt, a user will enter a number to declare their operation of choice and then two more will be taken as input for mathematical or logical use.

-Developed in Visual Studio you can run this program yourself after a simple clone.
+Developed in Visual Studio, you can run this program yourself after a simple clone.
 To make sure it runs properly:

 ▪ Right click **main.asm** and select Properties.
 The **Item Type** should be listed as a **Microsoft Macro Assembler**.